cucumber/cucumber-ruby-wire/CONTRIBUTING.md

 * Upgrade gems with `scripts/update-gemspec`
 * Bump the version number in `lib/cucumber/wire/version`
-* Update `CHANGELOG.md` with the upcoming version number and create a new `In Git` section
+* Update `CHANGELOG.md` with the upcoming version number and create a new `Unreleased` section
 * Remove empty sections from `CHANGELOG.md`
 * Now release it: